 She asked what my body felt like during the trauma.
 I said that I really had no awareness of my body at all until the moment I was pulled away so that the paramedics could have access to Alice.
 At that time, I was pulled back, about five feet away from Alice, but I recall that my body was slanted forward as if I were lying face down in a cone.
 It was the first moment I was “away” from her since finding her.
 Hilary said that it sounded as if I were being pulled in two directions.
 YES.
 Exactly.
 I hadn’t thought of that before.
 I told her that I felt as if I were in that carnival ride with centrifugal force, where you get sucked back to the wall, and the floor drops.
 Try as you might, you can’t lean away from the wall.
 When you find your child dead, you most certainly feel like the floor dropped out from under you.
 I felt as if I were on that carnival ride at the moment I found myself standing back to let the paramedics do their job, except I did not feel spinning, just the pullback, and the floor drop.

 Hilary asked where I wanted to start.
 By start, I mean that we pick a part of the traumatic event that seems to be troubling me, and that is what I start to talk, or think, about when she turns on the buzzers.
 I prefer to talk, because I have found that sometimes I don’t know that I know something until I hear myself say it.
 She suggested that maybe we start at the CPR, because that is what triggered me.
-When I arranged to start EMDR again, I would have completely agreed that was the place to start.
+When I arranged to begin EMDR again, I would have completely agreed that was the place to start.
 After all, that was most definitely what had triggered my little breakdown after the holidays.
 But I felt like my little three week episode may have dealt with it, because at that moment I seemed to be thinking more about the part right after that, the part where I was pulled back.
 For good measure, we decided that I was going to start where I was doing CPR, but I was going to go through the part where I was pulled back, at the very least.